quicwg/base-drafts/draft-ietf-quic-http.md

     a path component; these MUST include a ":path" pseudo-header field with a value of '*' (see [RFC7230], Section 5.3.4).

-All HTTP/3 requests MUST include exactly one valid value for the ":method", ":scheme", and ":path" pseudo-header fields, unless it is a CONNECT request ({{connect}}).
-An HTTP request that omits mandatory pseudo-header fields is malformed ({{malformed}}).
+All HTTP/3 requests MUST include exactly one value for the ":method", ":scheme", and ":path" pseudo-header fields, unless it is a CONNECT request ({{connect}}).
+An HTTP request that omits mandatory pseudo-header fields or contains invalid values for those fields is malformed ({{malformed}}).

 HTTP/3 does not define a way to carry the version identifier that is included in the HTTP/1.1 request line.